jiangxiaocn/saucedemo-cypress-test/README.md

 -   always to think about when UI render slowly due to internet problem, will our test fail, try to think about the stability
 -   Best Practices for writing Cypress Tests, please refer to : https://docs.cypress.io/guides/references/best-practices

-## limitations
-Unable to set the application state programmatically (e.g., adding a product to the cart via API or other methods), or clean up tests before/after execution or upon failures.
-This prevents the tests from being fully atomic.

-Unable to log in programmatically (e.g., setting cookies or local storage or via API), which forces the checkout test to rely on UI-based login, reducing efficiency.